Apalachicola Center for History Culture and Art

 Gadsden Arts Center and Museum

-The Gadsden Arts Center and Museum is one of 26 nationally accredited art museums in Florida, serving residents and visitors to our region.
+The Gadsden Arts Center and Museum is one of two nationally accredited art museums in Northcentral Florida, serving residents and visitors to our region.
 Gadsden Arts improves quality of life by creating meaningful experiences with art, from historic to contemporary exhibitions, and opportunities for art making at all levels.
-Through original, historically significant art exhibitions, a permanent collection, and studio art programs, including the innovative new ArtZone drop-in studio, Gadsden Arts brings the magic of art to over 22,000 participants each year.
-Featuring exhibits from Roger Raepple, Suzanne Edwards Doddridge, and the Florida Watercolor Society.
+Through original, historically significant art exhibitions, a permanent collection, and studio art programs, including the innovative new ArtZone drop-in studio, Gadsden Arts brings the magic of art to over 20,000 participants each year.
+March 2019 exhibitions include Norman Rockwell in the 1960’s, Gary Sczerbaniewicz sculpture, and Leslie Wallace-Coon sculpture.

 To find out more go to gadsdenarts.org.